RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

-In the binary classification setting, all five RocketStack configurations outperformed the baseline ensemble accuracy of 88.46\% to varying degrees across ensembling depths.
-Each variant exhibited distinctive patterns of improvement over levels 1 to 10.
-Without feature selection, performance gains remained moderate in early levels but showed a pronounced upward trend from level 6 onward, culminating in 97.69\% accuracy at level 10.
-The each-level SFE strategy followed a relatively steady progression, peaking at level 9 (94.41\%) before dropping at level 10 (90.41\%), though still remaining above the baseline.
-Among the periodic SFE variants, all three pruning approaches (OOF-strict, OOF-light randomization, and OOF-moderate randomization) produced stable improvements over depth.
-However, the randomized variants demonstrated greater consistency and smoother progression across levels.
-Notably, the OOF-light randomization variant showed the most gradual and stable accuracy increase, reaching 93.54\% at level 10, compared to 91.94\% for OOF-strict and 97.08\% for OOF-moderate randomization.
-These patterns are further visualized in the violin plots, which illustrate the expansion of performance margins between RocketStack and baseline models, particularly in the later levels, highlighting the effectiveness of progressive ensembling in boosting generalization.
-Performance shifts of the best-selected models compared to baseline ensembles and level-wise meta-classifiers are also illustrated in \autoref{fig:bestvsbest_benchmark}.
+In binary classification, all RocketStack configurations exceeded the baseline ensemble accuracy of 88.46\% across depth, with distinct trajectories.
+The no-compression variant showed moderate early gains followed by a pronounced rise after level 6, reaching 97.69\% at level 10.
+The each-level SFE configuration increased steadily and peaked at level 9 (94.41\%), but declined at level 10 (90.41\%), while remaining above baseline.
+For periodic SFE, all three pruning modes yielded stable improvements over depth.
+Relative to deterministic OOF-strict (91.94\% at level 10), randomized pruning produced smoother progressions, with OOF-light reaching 93.54\% at level 10 and OOF-moderate attaining the highest accuracy (97.08\%), although performance plateaued after level 7.
+The violin plots further illustrate widening margins between RocketStack and baseline models at later levels, consistent with progressive gains from deeper ensembling (\autoref{fig:bestvsbest_benchmark}).